Safe Spot provides services to help children and families affected by sexual abuse or severe physical abuse. Our services include:

 Child Advocacy Centers: A Better Response to Abuse

-Safe Spot is one of more than 800 child advocacy centers across the U.S. Child advocacy centers provide many benefits to children, families and the community at large:
+Safe Spot is one of more than 800 accredited child advocacy centers across the U.S. Accredited child advocacy centers provide many benefits to children, families and the community at large:

 Better for Children